-- Coolant Temperature Sensor.
-Engine must be warmed up, before clutch can apply. - Throttle Position Sensor (TPS).
+- Coolant temperature sensor.
+Engine must be warmed up, before clutch can apply. - Throttle position sensor (TPS).
 After the converter clutch applies, the ECM uses the information from the TPS to release the clutch, when the vehicle is accelerating, or decelerating at a certain rate. - Brake Switch.
 This switch in the TCC circuit opens, when the brake pedal is depressed.
 This deenergizes the TCC solenoid. - Pulse switch.
-This is a downshift 4-3 pulse switch, which opens the TCC solenoid circuit, momentarily, during a downshift.
+This is a downshift 4-3 pulse switch, which opens the TCC solenoid circuit, momentarily, during a downshift. - Vehicle Speed Sensor.
+The VSS signals vehicle's speed to ECM.

-MANUAL TRANSMISSION SHIFT LIGHT CHECK
+MANUAL TRANSMISSION SHIFT

 LIGHT CHECK 10-8

 DIAGNOSIS 10-10

 TCC SYSTEM 10-10

 DOWNSHIFT CONTROL SYSTEM 10-10

 SHIFT LIGHT SYSTEM 10-10

 ON-VEHICLE SERVICE 10-10

 TCC SYSTEM 10-10

 DOWNSHIFT CONTROL SYSTEM 10-10

 SHIFT LIGHT SYSTEM 10-10

 PARTS INFORMATION 10-10